 Q: So, in a regular wire transfer transaction for commercial payments, what type of support documents must be requested?

 A: That just depends on the nature of what the transaction appears to be.
-And again, requesting specific documents is sometimes only if something suspicious appears with the transaction.
+Again, requesting specific documents is sometimes only if something suspicious appears with the transaction.

 So, unless that’s the policy of your bank for a commercial payment they would have to provide support before they actually process the transaction.